python/cpython/Doc/library/subprocess.rst

    .. _side-by-side assembly: http://en.wikipedia.org/wiki/Side-by-Side_Assembly

-   If *universal_newlines* is ``True``, the file objects *stdin*, *stdout* and *stderr* are opened as text files with universal newlines support, as described above in :ref:`frequently-used-arguments`.
+   If *universal_newlines* is ``True``, the file objects *stdin*, *stdout* and *stderr* are opened as text streams in universal newlines mode, as described above in :ref:`frequently-used-arguments`.

    If given, *startupinfo* will be a :class:`STARTUPINFO` object, which is